GavinStirling/mealplanningAPI/README.md

 ## Overview
 This repository is the source code for a RESTful API for a Meal Planning application.

+## Deployment
+The current plan is to deploy this API using Azure services.

 ## Database
 This API communicates with an Azure SQL database which is located on an Azure Sql Server.
 The name of the database is "mealplanning".